Pakistan Pakistan

 Key Outcomes

-• Pakistan ranks 31st in this year’s CCPI
+• Pakistan ranks 15th in the CCPI

 CCPI Experts